jpsember/alien-attack/README.md

 ![Screen shot.](screenshot.jpg)

-This is my version of the classic video game Galaxians.
+This is my version of the classic video game Galaxian.

 It appears here as an Eclipse Java project.